Tired of having your bread go stale after only two days or stopping by the bakery every other day?

 Here’s what you should do:

 - Slice your bread.
-Freezing slices makes things easy later on – you can quickly grab and defrost a couple of slices instead of struggling to cut into a frozen loaf.
+Freezing it sliced makes things easy later on – you can quickly grab and defrost a couple of slices instead of struggling to cut into a frozen loaf.

 - Put the slices into a freezer bag.
 Frozen slices don’t really stick together – you can pull a few no problem without defrosting the whole thing.
 Add a label if you like.